ocean-tracking-network/otn_field_reporting_standards/_episodes/06-r-telemetry-report-array.md

 Then, we choose which Deployment Metadata dataset we wish to use and identify the columns containing Latitude and Longitude, using the `plot_geo` function.

 ~~~
 #decide what data you're going to use.
-Let's use proj61_deploy_plot, which we created above for our static map.
+Let's use gmr_deploy_plot, which we created above for our static map.

 gmr_map_plotly <- plot_geo(gmr_deploy_plot, lat = ~MeanLat, lon = ~MeanLong)
 ~~~